panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 b; // => 1
 ```

-Here's a short demonstration why the swapping works:
+Here's an explanation why the swapping works:

 1. `a = a ^ b`
 2. `b = a ^ b`.
 Based on 1 `a` is substituted with `a ^ b`.
 Thus `b = (a ^ b) ^ b = a ^ (b ^ b) = a ^ 0 = a`.
 Remember than `b` is now `a`.